 The 34SP.com team man their stand

-During lunch, we were treated to some Game of Thrones inspired cos play, which is surely a first for any WordCamp anywhere in the world!
-The popular HBO series is filmed on a number of locations in Northern Ireland, and there were plenty of GOT fans in attendance.
+During lunch, we were treated to some Game of Thrones inspired cosplay, which is surely a first for any WordCamp anywhere in the world!
+The popular HBO series is filmed in a number of locations in Northern Ireland, and there were plenty of GOT fans in attendance.
 Our Support Technician Joe was delighted to join in with the swashbuckling fun and games.

-The afternoon talks saw a packed out lecture theatre gather in anticipation of Juan Felipe Rincón’s ‘Managing your online presence on Google Search’ talk.
-As part of Google’s Search Quality team, Juan was able to provide invaluable insights into the search giant and how to effectively manage your website’s online presence via Google’s software suit.
+The afternoon talks saw a packed-out lecture theatre gather in anticipation of Juan Felipe Rincón’s ‘Managing your online presence on Google Search’ talk.
+As part of Google’s Search Quality team, Juan was able to provide invaluable insights into the search giant and how to effectively manage your website’s online presence via Google’s software suite.

 In track 2, Danny Dagan and Heather Burns closed the day with an afternoon focusing on privacy and data protection.
 An often overlooked and unheralded element of online businesses, these two talks highlights some of the key legal issues facing web professionals working in the post-Brexit UK.